Image Can Bring Your Memory Back: A Novel Multi-Modal Guided Attack against Image Generation Model Unlearning: Ablation Study

-key hyperparameters involved in the adversarial optimization process in Figure~\ref{fig:ablation}.
-These include the learning rate ($lr$), the initial blending factor ($\lambda$), and the periodic interval for injecting the reference latent $z_{ref}$ into the adversarial latent $z_{adv}$.
+Due to space constraints in the main paper, we present the ablation results for key strategies and hyperparameters in the adversarial optimization process here.
+Strategies include noise initialization and a periodic interval for injecting the reference latent $z_{ref}$ into the adversarial latent $z_{adv}$; hyperparameters include the step size ($\eta$) and the initial blending factor ($\lambda$).